93lucasp/BIO-CSS/README.md

 ![code example](https://i.postimg.cc/zGcmXnQn/Screen_Shot_2018-10-10_at_11.50.50.png)

-With this CSS structure you have everything on a visual level and that makes everything easier, readable, speaking, no messy code, easy to debug, using best practice, no overwritten code because it's obvious where to add code.
+With this approach you have everything on a visual level and that makes everything easier, readable, speaking, no messy code, easy to debug, using best practice, no overwritten code because it's obvious where to add code and over time doing some changes to your project: adding, removing or changing components you would be free to assemble your **user interface** like a **puzzle**.

 That's why **BIO** makes it easier to work with large scale css projects.